Scan Science and Technology

 The Experts below are selected from a list of 558 Experts worldwide ranked by ideXlab platform

-Jun Wang – 1st expert on this subject based on the ideXlab platform
+Jun Wang – One of the best experts on this subject based on the ideXlab platform.

 investigation on erosion mechanism in ultrasonic assisted Abrasive Waterjet MachiningThe International Journal of Advanced Manufacturing Technology, 2018Co-Authors: Zhe Lv, Chuanzhen Huang, Jun WangAbstract: